 Drink and be whole again beyond confusion.

-The most common English poetic form is the sonnet, which at first glance can seem "arbitrary and excessive" for almost any sensible purpose (and for most insensible purposes as well).
-The sonnet can, indeed, be a daunting form.
-A Shakespearean sonnet has fourteen lines of iambic pentameter, a deterministic rhyme scheme, a logical sequence of progressions similar to a waltz that might be called "turn, turn, turn and counter-turn," and more esoteric rules than I care to shake my essay stick at.
-And yet passionate avowals can be conjured by great poets even from such infernal pressure cookers:
+The most common English poetic form is the sonnet, which at first glance can seem "arbitrary and excessive" for almost any sensible purpose.
+The sonnet can be a daunting form.
+A Shakespearean sonnet has fourteen lines of iambic pentameter, a deterministic rhyme scheme, a logical sequence of progressions similar to those of a waltz, which might be called "turn, turn, turn and counter-turn," and more esoteric rules than I care to shake my essay stick at.
+And yet passionate avowals can be conjured by great poets even from such pressure cookers:

 Sonnet 147